 It wasn’t long before I took a night class to learn the basics of operating a camera.
-In that class I moved beyond the automatic functions of a camera.
-I learned not just the basics of composition but how to pick what settings I wanted to achieve the images I wanted to make.
+In that class I moved beyond simply taking photos and learned more about composition and what made a good image.

-After that class was complete, the rest of my training was self-directed.
-I think actually going out and experimenting and trying new things was the key to finding my own voice as a visual artist.
+After that class was complete, the rest of my training was mostly self-directed.
+I learned digital art skills and began creating artwork inspired by the imagination.
+In general learning to think outside the box was the key to finding my own voice as a visual artist.

 The story of my journey as a visual artist, as you can see, was not a straight line.
 In fact, I never made a conscious decision to switch my path to that of a visual artist.
 I left my position as a project manager in 2009 with the intention of taking a small career break to travel.
 I have in fact traveled, but I also began to push my art with more intensity and, well, you know that line about life being what happens when we make other plans?
 That’s what happened to me.